-Over the past few years the continual progression of graphics processing unit (GPU) technology made these devices attractive for more than just rendering.
+Over the past few years the continual development of graphics processing unit (GPU) technology made these devices attractive for more than just rendering.
 The today's modern GPUs are very powerful computationally, capable of parallel processing.
 They outperform the modern central processing units (CPUs) in floating-point calculations.
-In addition GPUs have become more accessible programmwise which made them popular for speeding up all kinds of computational tasks.
+In addition high-level programming languages have been developed for GPUs, which made them popular for speeding up all kinds of computational tasks.

-The underlying idea behind the presented approach is to assist the CPU in solving the CD problem by utilizing the excessive computational GPU capacity.
-This will reduce the workload on the CPU and is expected to improve the simulation speed in general.
+The approach presented in this paper utilizes the NVIDIA OptiX ray-tracing engine for solving the CD problem.
+OptiX programs are executed on the GPU, which will reduce the workload on the CPU and is expected to improve the simulation speed in general.

 The rest of the paper is organized as follows.
 The next section reviews previous work on CD on GPUs.
 Section 3 describes the utilized cloth model and gives basic idea about the way a simulation is carried out.
 Section 4 presents the object space technique for CD on the GPU.
-Section 5 gives results of the experiment and Section 6 concludes the paper and gives ideas about future work.
+Section 5 gives results of the experiment and Section 6 concludes the paper.